FZ-Omer/Docker-containerization/README.md

         Since we are using nginx here we have to set up a .config file in etc/nginx/sites-available/filename.config

-        (Check our repo for how to structure the config file )
+        (Check our repo for how to structure the config file ) STEP 4:
+        Now we have to link the config file from the sites avaialable folder to the sites enabled folder.

+        sudo ln -s /etc/nginx/sites-available/dockertest /etc/nginx/sites-enabled/